 You should commence proceedings for damages within three years of the incident.
 After that three-year period your right to make a claim expires (extensions may be granted by the court in limited circumstances, but these can be difficult to obtain.)

-Medical negligence claims are generally very complex and often require a three to six month investigation period to obtain medical evidence to support the claim before filing it in court.
+Medical negligence claims are generally very complex and often require six to twelve months investigation period to obtain medical evidence to support the claim before filing it in court.

 This investigation stage involves meeting with you, getting your medical records, taking a statement from you, obtaining an expert opinion from specialist doctors and reporting to you with our advice on whether you have a viable claim.

 It is helpful to keep record of your medical appointments/investigations/surgeries and to keep record of your ongoing costs or losses, including receipts for all out-of-pocket expenses, any time off work and any help you may have needed at home.